EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 tags: interview
 ---

-Interviews have the power to drastically change the circumstances of a candidate, potential coworkers, and the business.

-They also take a lot of time (if done properly) to prepare, run, and iterate.
-The skills of structuring and conducting interviews is not often defined, let alone trained.
-That leads many in the industry to copy what they've seen before, not necessarily what works best.
+# The Strength-finding Interview

+Most interviews seem to be Me-finding Interviews: the interviewers are looking for others who share their values, virtues, and unkowingly their vices.
+The format is also often very rigid, looking for specific things and rejecting candidates who can't demonstrate them.

+I think we can do better.
+I know many are trying, too!
+I'm not setting up a straw man here.
+I just want to share my take on doing better.

-What follows is a better default.
+What follows is (hopefully) a better default.
 If you agree with the goals of this format, feel free to use it as a starting point in your own interview process.

 # Goals